opynfinance/Convexity-Protocol-Archived/README.md

 # Functionality
 The main functionality offered by the convexity protocol is as below:
 1. Create oTokens
-2. Keep the oToken repos sufficiently collateralized
+2. Keep the oToken vaults sufficiently collateralized
-3. Liquidate the undercollateralized repos
+3. Liquidate the undercollateralized vaults
 4. Exercise the oTokens during the expiry window

 ## Contracts